crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/console/cti/faq.md

 **5. Integration-Friendly**

 CTI integrates seamlessly into your existing CrowdSec setup, making it an invaluable part of your defense strategy without requiring additional complexity.
 Use the [Free CrowdSec CTI API](https://app.crowdsec.net/settings/cti-api-keys) to access threat data programmatically and enhance your security operations.

-# What to Expect Next

-In this documentation, you’ll discover:

-1. How to use the CTI in the [Getting Started guide](https://docs.crowdsec.net/u/console/cti/getting_started).
-2. How to investigate an IP address in the [IP Report guide](https://docs.crowdsec.net/u/console/cti/ip_report).
-3. How to perform advanced searches in the [Advanced Search guide](https://docs.crowdsec.net/u/console/cti/advanced_search).

 ### Faceted Research for Analysts